E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 ## Unauthorized Management Test

-PC-Test was then used to attempt SSH connections to both devices.
+PC-Test was then used to attempt SSH access.

-PC-Test uses:
+Its address is:

 ```text
 192.168.10.12
 ```

+SSH connections were attempted to both R0 and SW0.

 ![Unauthorized SSH Blocked](./images/07-unauthorized-ssh-blocked.png)

 The SSH connections failed.

-PC-Test was then used to ping R0 and SW0.
+PC-Test was then used to ping both devices.

 The pings still succeeded.

-The result is:
+The result was:

 ```text
 PC-Test ping → Works
 PC-Test SSH  → Fails
 ```

-This proves that PC-Test still has normal network connectivity.
+This proves that PC-Test still has normal IP connectivity.

 Only its access to the VTY management lines is being denied.